Matrix-Guy/cody.fun/content/authors/admin/_index.md

 - Researcher
 ---

-*Cody Neiman* is a student of *Cocoa Beach Junior/Senior High School* currently working as an *Information Security Intern* at the *Kennedy Space Center (NASA)* in *Cape Canaveral, Florida*.
-He is actively seeking an *International Baccalaureate (IB) Diploma* while developing his knowledge on *Information Systems* himself.
+*Cody Neiman* is a student of *Cocoa Beach Junior/Senior High School*, previously working as an *Information Security Intern* at the *Kennedy Space Center for the National Aeronautics and Space Administration (NASA)* in *Cape Canaveral, Florida*.
+He is actively seeking an *International Baccalaureate (IB) Diploma* while developing his knowledge on *Information Systems* independently.